Information relating to the gross expenditure of the local authority is available here:

 You can pay your Business Rates bill at any PayPoint outlet.
 PayPoint collection terminals are located in newsagents, convenience stores, supermarkets, garages and off-licences.

 You can search for your nearest collection point on the PayPoint website.
 You must take your bill with you when you go to make a payment as it has a specific barcode on it.

 You can pay by cash, debit card or credit card at our kiosks in The Council House, Corporation Street, Derby.
 Please bring your bill with you when you pay.

 Reliefs are available that may reduce the amount you have to pay.
-These include: